glpi-project/doc/source/modules/assets/phones.rst

 ======

-Phones can be registered manually or uploaded using the Android agent (not currently compatible with Apple terminals).
+Phones can be registered manually or uploaded using the Android agent (no agent is currently compatible with iPadOS/iOS devices).

 .. tip:: Note that if you modify a field manually, it will be considered locked.